purbohadi/djangocms-web/README.md

     ansible-playbook djangocms-web.yml

-Then point your browser to: <http://192.168.33.11.xip.io> or
+Then point your browser to: <http://192.168.33.11.xip.io>

-<https://www.192.168.33.11.xip.io>.
-You'll get a security warning if you use the
-https site since it's a self-signed certificate, this is normal.
+To backup your sql data and site config, you can do this:

+    ansible-playbook backup-rotation.yml

+The script will automate the process of backup if there are less than 7 successfull backup, if not it will delete the oldest backup files first.

+If you have any issue or feedback please dont hesitate to contact me @purboh.

+Cheers